START & DEADLINE TERM | DEADLINE APPLICATION | |

 |

-The Master of Science in Applied Human Nutrition program provides students with the opportunity for advanced level study in nutrition, emphasising issues related to community nutrition, food and human nutrition.
+The Master of Science in Applied Human Nutrition program provides students with the opportunity for advanced-level study in nutrition, emphasizing issues related to community nutrition, food, and human nutrition.

 The program explores the theoretical foundations of nutrition through critical reflection on current research and practice within the discipline and drawing from other related disciplines.

-The Master of Science in Applied Human Nutrition comprises three and a half units of coursework and one and a half units of thesis research.
+The Master of Science in Applied Human Nutrition at Mount Saint Vincent University comprises three and a half units of coursework and one and a half units of thesis research.

 Students seeking registration as a professional dietitian and who meet Partnership for Dietetic Education and Practice (PDEP) undergraduate competencies may also apply to the Internship Education Program when they apply to the Master of Science Applied Human Nutrition program.

-The Internship Education Program enables students to build on theoretical knowledge and internship experiences to fulfil the competencies required by PDEP to reach entry-level professional dietetic competence.
+The Internship Education Program enables students to build on theoretical knowledge and internship experiences to fulfill the competencies required by PDEP to reach entry-level professional dietetic competence.

 Students who are not seeking registration as professional dietitians may apply for the Food and Nutrition Practicum Program during their study in the Master of Science Applied Human Nutrition program.